KimikaTeorikoa/python-notes-tccm/contents/flowcontrol.md

 So, in general, we use `==` to compare values (i.e., what we normally intend to do) and `is` to compare objects.
 :::

-Another useful operator is `in`, which checks if a value is contained in a list, tuple or dictionary.
+Another useful operator we have already seen is `in` (a *membership* operator), which checks if a value is contained in a list, tuple or dictionary (or a string).

 For instance:
 ```python